ichortower/HatMouseLacey/docs/help-spoilers.md

 thing.
 * *"This town has a strange definition of 'potluck'."*\
 I, the author, am delivering this line.
+* *"There are some angles where I can't even tell you're wearing it."*\
+This is poking fun at Abigail's default sprite, which wears a hair bow, versus Abigail's default portrait, which omits it.

 ## I got Lacey to 8 hearts and tried to give her a bouquet, but she turned me down.
 What gives?